bgd-labs/aave-v3-origin/docs/3.2/Aave-3.2-features.md

 - Removed getters and setters of stable rate from ReserveConfiguration.
 The position on the bitmap is deprecated, as as stable rate is already disabled for all assets listed, with 0 value there.
 - When borrowing, repaying or flash loaning (keeping debt open), ValidationLogic now enforces that the mode is variable, reverting on stable.
 - Removed all logic related with stable rate mode on ValidationLogic.
-- removed deprecated ReserveStableRateBorrowing and StableDebtTokenUpgraded events on `PoolConfigurator`
+- Removed deprecated ReserveStableRateBorrowing and StableDebtTokenUpgraded events on `PoolConfigurator`
 - **BREAKING**: Modified DefaultReserveInterestRateStrategyV2 to only consider variable on the debt side.
 Breaking changes for anybody querying the strategy directly.

 #### Periphery